ndiayesamba1996/restyled.io/Restyler-Versions.md

 From then on, the Restylers set that is used won't change unless you change it.

+**NOTE**: there are a few cases where the format of `restylers.yaml` needed to change in a breaking way.
+If you specify a `restylers_version` from before such a change, this will cause an error indicating you must update.

 ### Avoid specific surprises

 In a specific Restyler, you can re-specify its default image: